ratehub/openfaas-deploy-action/README.md

 This action is designed to deploy functions or microservices developed with [OpenFaaS](https://www.openfaas.com).

-## Requirements
-1. Your repository must be organized in one of the following ways:
+Your repository can be organized in one of the following ways:
    1. A single stack.yml file and dev-deploy/prod-deploy/staging-deploy.yml file in the function path for each function.
    ```
       your-repo/